Alliedium/awesome-devops/09_proxmox_fstrim_cloudinit_ansible_lvm_08-sep-2022/ansible/ansible.md

 ```
 ansible-galaxy role install bodsch.snapd
 ```
-Should appear in the list:
+The role should appear in the list:
 ```
 ansible-galaxy role list
 ```